Keszi94/rock-paper-scissors-lizard-spock/README.md

 #### Images

-* The 'hand' images used in the game-area and the 'heart' images, including the favicon were taken from the website [pngwing.com](https://www.pngwing.com/) and then cropped using windows paint.
+* The 'hand' images used in the game-area, the 'skull' image displayed on the 404 Error page and the 'heart' images , including the favicon were taken from the website [pngwing.com](https://www.pngwing.com/) and then cropped using windows paint.

 ### Acknowledgments